JosephLai241/URS/README.md

 **You have to provide valid credentials, otherwise the scraper will not work.**

-**If you are using 2 factor authentication on your reddit account, set `passwd` to your password and current 2fa token in the form "password:token".**

-All exported files will be saved to the current working directory.
+## 2-Factor Authentication

+If you choose to use 2FA with your Reddit account, enter your password followed by a colon and then your 2FA token in the `passwd` field on line 22.
+For example, if your password is "p4ssw0rd" and your 2FA token is "123456", you will enter "p4ssw0rd:123456" in the `passwd` field.

+**2FA is NOT recommended for use with this program.** This is because PRAW will raise an OAuthException after one hour, prompting you to refresh your 2FA token and re-enter your credentials.
+Additionally, this means your 2FA token would be stored alongside your Reddit username and password, which would defeat the purpose of enabling 2FA in the first place.
+See [here](https://praw.readthedocs.io/en/latest/getting_started/authentication.html#two-factor-authentication) for more information.

 ## CLI scrapers